swilgosz/hanamimastery/data/episodes/54-complete-hanami-stack.md

 end
 ```

-I need to yet add the `find` method in the base repository, that will accept the `id`, and return a single record from the table.
+I need to yet add the `find` method in the base repository, that will accept the ID, and return a single record from the table.

+TODO: notice callout

 I've implemented it in a way to raise an error in case of not finding the object, but you can remove the exclamation mark to return *nil* instead.

 ```ruby
 # app/db/repo.rb